jamesmaniscalco/jamesmaniscalco.github.io/_posts/2014-07-25-devise-invitable-omniauthable-multiple-providers.md

 ---
 categories: [ruby-on-rails, webdev]
-title: Setting up a rails application with devise_invitable and devise_omniauthable with multiple omniauth providers
+title: Setting up a rails application with devise invitable and omniauthable with multiple omniauth providers
 layout: post
 ---